owlchester/kanka-docs/docs/account/delete-account.md

 Your account can be delete from your [account page](https://app.kanka.io/settings/account).

-To delete your account, navigate first to your profile settings page
+To delete your account, navigate first to your profile settings page by clicking on your profile picture in the top right, then on *Account settings*.

 ![Settings link](img/delete-settings.png)